anarion80/sodexo_dla_ciebie/info.md

 ## Details

 The integration pulls the current cards balance and presents as entity state.
 In addition, a few additional card details are pulled as entity attributes.
+The default SCAN_INTERVAL is set for 60 minutes.

 This is an example of a few cards added: